andreasfender/guitarpie/README.md

     python -m backend.testing.midi_test_bp

 ## Other tips and comments

 - Make sure that all "audio enhancements" are turned off in your operating system for the audio device that you are using (your operating system might suppress non-voice input by default before it the audio stream reaches the application).
 Do a test recording to make sure your device works well with musical input.
 - CTRL+O toggles PieMenu
 - If the page is broken or you want to reset settings, reset the browser-stored menu configuration with `localStorage.clear()` in the browser console.
+- The GuitarPie menu layout of the TabCtrl frontend can be customized by right-clicking with the mouse on menu elements or empty slots while the menu is open.
+The pie menu layout can be reset from the main menu at the top.
-- Consider creating shell/bash scripts or Visual Studio Code Tasks to streamline backend and frontend startup with the commands listed above.
+- Consider creating shell/bash scripts or Visual Studio Code Tasks to streamline the backend and frontend startup with the commands listed above.

 ## Using a MIDI device instead of Basic Pitch